TypeStrong/grunt-ts/README.md

 The npm package is available here : https://npmjs.org/package/grunt-ts

 ## Installation Documentation
 Install nodejs.
 Then install grunt-cli using `npm install -g grunt-cli`.
-Next you can install `grunt` and `grunt-ts` by createing a `package.json` file containing the following:
+Next you can install `grunt` and `grunt-ts` by creating a `package.json` file containing the following:

 ```javascript